De-jola/FlexiSaf-Internship/README.md

 #### Removing from WatchList - DELETE

 # Click thrice on the movie tile you want to delete.
 Note do not click on the movie tiles that are already in watchList, it will not work.

+# Week 5 Task

+### I updated the Discover, Popular and TvSeries components to use hooks: useState, useEffect and useRef

+## Created a custom Hook "useFetch" that fetches data from an API and sets movieList state.
+This hook is used only in the Discover and Popular components

 ### Closing Remarks